Harmony Controller Architecture¶

 The controller may also be deployed as a customer-managed, or hardware appliance within a customer’s environment in data centers or clouds, including bare metal server, VMware- powered clouds, Amazon Web Services, Google Cloud Platform and Microsoft Azure.

-The self-managed controller can be installed on any physical or virtual machine instance.
+The self-managed controller can be installed on any physical or virtual machine instance running a fresh installation of CentOS or RHEL 7.4 operating system.
 The internal microservices architecture of the controller maximizes the availability of the controller.
 Additionally, the architecture ensures that the traffic disruption never happens even if connection between the controller and application services is down.